-- Enlist the assistance of allied organizations/programs (such as Virginia Farm Bureau Federation, Virginia Cooperative Extension, Virginia Outdoors Foundation and the Virginia Century Farm program) to recruit viable farmers/land owners to the Virginia Farm Link database. - · Add new functions to the Virginia Farm Link database and the Certified Farm Seeker program to better facilitate farm transitions. - Increase the number of certified farm seekers from 10 to 65 through Memorandum of Agreement with Virginia Farm Bureau Federation. - Fund, develop and deliver additional farm link workshops with Virginia Farm Bureau Federation and Virginia Cooperative Extension.
+- Enlist the assistance of allied organizations/programs (such as Virginia Farm Bureau Federation, Virginia Cooperative Extension, Virginia Outdoors Foundation and the Virginia Century Farm program) to recruit viable farmers/land owners to the Virginia Farm Link database. - Add new functions to the Virginia Farm Link database and the Certified Farm Seeker program to better facilitate farm transitions. - Increase the number of certified farm seekers through collaboration with Virginia Farm Bureau Federation. - Fund, develop and deliver additional farm link workshops with Virginia Farm Bureau Federation.

-- Number of contacts between active farm owners and active farm seekers - · Enhance public health by ensuring the food supply is safe and wholesome.
+♦ Number of contacts between active farm owners and active farm seekers

+• Enhance public health by ensuring the food supply is safe and wholesome.

 An integrated system of food safety inspection and testing is implemented to ensure that Virginia continues to have high food safety standards.
 These standards enable the public to enjoy quality, safe and wholesome food that enhances the well being of Virginia citizens, the environment and the economy.
-This goal aligns with the Council on Virginia's Future goals on health and family and public safety.